Lovable Cascais - The Best Day Trip from Lisbon

 Although the ocean looks alluring, you'll be surprised how cold it can get even in the summer.

-However if you're willing to trade a sandy beach to somewhat warmer water, there is a place that you will most likely find enticing.
-This is a bay which is located right near the Museu Condes de Castro Guimarães, well hidden from inattentive public.
+However, if you're willing to trade a sandy beach to somewhat warmer water, there is a place that you will most likely find enticing.
+This is a bay which is located right near the Museu Condes de Castro Guimarães, well hidden from the inattentive public.

 A closer look of the Museu Condes de Castro Guimarães.

-The bay surely attracts more photographers and architecture buffs then beachgoers.
-On the picture below - Farol Museu de Santa Marta and its vibrant lighthouse.
+The bay surely attracts more photographers and architecture buffs than beachgoers.
+In the picture below - Farol Museu de Santa Marta and its vibrant lighthouse.

-Right next to it sits the Cascais Citadel that has been guarding the town for over 500 years.
+Right next to it sits the Cascais Citadel which has been guarding the town for over 500 years.

-Not exactly the place you wanted to stroll around for long in the middle of the day, but definitely well worth the visit even if you aren't considered yourself a history nerd.
+Not exactly the place you wanted to stroll around for long in the middle of the day, but definitely well worth the visit even if you don't consider yourself a history nerd.

 This is Eco-Cabana at the Parque Marechal Carmona.
 The outer coating of this house is made entirely from the cork.
 Yes, the same cork that seals wine bottles.

-What was your best thing to remember about Cascais?
+What was the best thing to remember about Cascais?

 You Might Also Like